Garden Herbal Harvest

 STEP 6- Bottle- It is always best to store the finished product in a dark amber bottle.

-STEP 7- Label- Include the common and botanical name of the plant and a date of filtering on the bottle.
+STEP 7- Label- Include the common and botanical name of the plant and date of filtering on the bottle.

 Enjoy Your Bountiful Harvest!